Football Foundation and GMA provide the help

 A good piece of engineering

 With over 30 years of experience in the aerospace manufacturing sector, I have an eye for a good piece of engineering, a shortlist was made, and I was onto our local dealers and even arranged several demos.
 My focus was on the Mower initially, then the most suitable power unit so that way you know your initial focus is on the activity you need to undertake.

 Bomb-proof design and sleek looks

-After several discussions I selected the Wessex RMX-180 rotary roller mower, this is a slightly heavier than the CRX, I liked its bomb-proof design and sleek looks, with anti-scalp design and swing tip blades, some fabulous features.
-It’s so easy to maintain, just ten grease nipples and a simple dip check on the gearbox oil, the thick steel belt covers have positive fastenings which are easy to remove.
+After several discussions I selected the Wessex RMX-180 rotary roller mower, this is slightly heavier than the CRX, I liked its bomb-proof design and sleek looks, with an anti-scalp design and swing tip blades, some fabulous features.
+It’s so easy to maintain, with just ten grease nipples and a simple dip check on the gearbox oil, the thick steel belt covers have positive fastenings which are easy to remove.
 The height of cut is simple to adjust, just release the four locknuts and alter the height using the four screws, making sure they are all at the same setting then tighten the lock nuts firmly.
 I change the six blades probably twice a year and the belts every two years.
 The cut quality is class-leading, and the cuttings get distributed evenly across the width of the machine due to the baffles.
 We get lots of positive comments on our pitch preparation, and as a club we are looking at expanding our equipment, striving to get our pitches playable each week, which believe me is not an easy task in the Lancashire Hills!